Publications

 2009

-Alegre, Enrique; González-Castro, Víctor; Castejón, Manuel; others,
+Alegre, Enrique; González-Castro, Víctor; Castejón-Limas, Manuel

 Comparison of supervised and unsupervised methods to classify boar acrosomes using texture descriptors Artículo de revista